- Online

 By the end of this course, you will have a deeper appreciation and stronger mastery of concepts covered in Korean Beginner 1, 2 and 3 and will also be able to:

-- Express permission and prohibition
+- understand permission

 Course Outline